1 9 9 5 – 1 9 9 6 (USA)

 Their leader aboard the intergalactic aircraft carrier Saratoga was Lt.
 Col. Tyrus Cassius ‘T.C.’
 McQueen (James Morrison), a tough battle-scarred veteran who was himself an InVitro.
 Commodore Ross (Tucker Smallwood) was the commanding officer on the Saratoga.

-Vansen (pictured at left) and Damphousse were hit and forced to land their fighter on an alien planet, and Wang sacrificed himself so they could save the colonists.
+Vansen (pictured) and Damphousse were hit and forced to land their fighter on an alien planet, and Wang sacrificed himself so they could save the colonists.

 Lt.
 Nathan West